Phase-Averaged Dynamics of a Periodically Surging Wind Turbine: Experimental Methods

 Before the results of the experiments can be discussed in detail, the nature of the experimental facility requires a consideration of the sources of uncertainty in the measurements.
 These sources can be divided into two types: those that occurred over short time scales relative to a single test case, and those that occurred over longer time scales and were thus not captured in the error estimates computed from each data set.

 Sources of uncertainty that occurred over short time scales contributed to the error bounds that will be shown in the figures in the following section.
-The wind-speed variability in the tunnel, measured over five minutes, was $2.20\pm0.17$\%.
+The standard deviation of the wind speed in the tunnel, measured over five minutes, was $2.20\pm0.17$\% of the average wind speed.
 This variability includes fluctuations due to turbulence and short-period fluctuations in the bulk flow velocity due to atmospheric disturbances.
 Though external winds were generally stronger during the afternoon, no corresponding increase in torque or rotation-rate uncertainty was evident for measurements conducted under these conditions.
 Therefore, despite the exposure of the facility to local atmospheric conditions, gusts and pressure fluctuations had a small influence on the results compared to other factors.
 Electrical noise from the torque sensor also contributed to measurement uncertainties, though these effects were reduced by the 100-Hz lowpass filter applied to the raw torque signal.
 Lastly, a slight misalignment in the turbine shaft was responsible for small variations in the measured torque within every full rotation of the turbine.
 These intracycle variations accounted for much of the uncertainty on the mean-torque measurements, and were occasionally visible in the phase-averaged torque and rotation-rate profiles.
-However, since their time scales were dictated by the turbine rotation rate and were thus one to two orders of magnitude faster than the time scales of the surge oscillations, they did not directly affect the surge dynamics that were the focus of this study.
+However, since their time scales were dictated by the rotor speed and were thus one to two orders of magnitude faster than the time scales of the surge oscillations, they did not directly affect the surge dynamics that were the focus of this study.

 The open-air nature of the facility, however, meant that changing conditions throughout the day and across multiple days introduced additional sources of uncertainty that were not explicitly captured in the error estimates computed directly from each data set.
 Measurements of the wind speed at a single location over temperatures between 24.7 and $31.9^\circ$C showed a mild dependence of wind speed on temperature ($R^2=0.535$), resulting in a 3.0\% overall difference in wind speed.
 Given that temperatures in the facility ranged from 16.8 to $32.6^\circ$C across all experiments, a linear model would predict an uncertainty in the wind speed of $\pm3.2\%$.
 However, since no wind-speed measurements were taken at temperatures below $24^\circ$C, the fidelity of a linear model across the entire range of temperatures could not be directly confirmed.
 Because of these uncertainties, no temperature corrections were applied \textit{a posteriori} to the wind-speed data.
 This source of uncertainty complicated comparisons of mean torque and power between test cases, though this was to some extent ameliorated by normalizing the mean data from unsteady tests by a temporally proximal steady case.
 By contrast, the amplitude and phase depended primarily on the surge kinematics, which were very repeatable on account of the precision of the linear actuator, and were thus less affected by relatively small differences in wind speed.